 Where can we access the provider agreement?

-DPP will send you the provider agreement once you have completed the registration steps outlines above.
-You can also access the agreement here .
+DPP will send you the provider agreement once you have completed the registration steps outlined above.
+You can also access the provider agreement online.

 How can I connect with my LCO?

 For Denver-area preschools, DPP is your LCO.
 You can contact us at email@example.com.

 If you are outside of Denver, you can locate your LCO here.

 When is the deadline to register as a provider?

 Providers are allowed to sign-up as a participating provider on a rolling basis at https://provider.upk.colorado.gov/welcome.